 If you want to initiate flowering early, it's better to do so after after waiting just a bit, so you grow plants that are relatively small but can produce more than a couple of grams worth of bud.
+This is known as the "Sea of Green" (SoG) technique.
 A bunch of smaller plants is easy for new growers to manage, plus it gives you the option of trying different strains instead of getting of lot of one strain.

 5.)
 Grow Indoors

-While outdoors can be more convenient and vastly cheaper for those who happen to live in a place with great growing conditions, since the sun and nature are doing a lot of work for you.
+Growing outdoors can be more convenient and vastly cheaper for those who happen to live in a place with great growing conditions since the sun and nature are doing a lot of work for you.
 But outdoor growing isn't the fastest way to grow and harvest your crop.

 Outdoors, you plant in the spring, and must wait until late fall to harvest.
 That means that oudoor grows can take 6+ months.
 Given the right conditions (high-yielding strain, direct sunlight all day, good soil, avoid pests, etc) you can grow huge plants in that time, that produce pounds of buds.

 Yet growing indoors gives you the ultimate control over how big your plants get, how long to keep them in the vegetative stage, and exactly when they start flowering amongst other things.
 You also have a lot more control over how much bud you'll end up yielding.